poolshark-protocol/docs/site/content/docs/intro/limitations-of-clobs.en.md

 ### **Mistakes of the Past: Where Decentralized Orderbooks Have Fallen Short**

-There is one guiding principle which sets OceanBook apart from other on-chain orderbook protocols.
+There is one guiding principle which sets Poolshark apart from other on-chain orderbook protocols.

 This is the ability to have a `closed-form expression`, meaning there is a finite amount of computation that will take place given some amount of liquidity required.